JacobDiazCruz/fullstack-exam/README.md

 11. I sorted the `getAllProfiles` query in descending order to have the newest user profile data on top.

+12. In the profile form, the submit button will be disabled if either the 'name' or 'email' fields are empty.
+Additionally, I have aligned these validations with those specified in the Mongoose schema to provide an additional layer of validation on the backend.

 ## Tools used:

 1. I chose MUI as the UI framework for this project primarily due to its reusable components, which allowed me to complete the project quickly.
 However, in large-scale applications, I don't commonly recommend MUI or any CSS-in-JS approach, as parsing might cause a slight performance overhead on some components if not done correctly.
 In such cases, I prefer using TailwindCSS, Bootstrap, or just plain css.